snapframework/snap-website/templates/tutorials/snap-api.md

 ## Hello Snap

-To generate a skeleton Snap web application, the `snap-core` package is installs an executable `snap` into `$HOME/.cabal/bin`.
+To generate a skeleton Snap web application, the `snap-core` package installs an executable `snap` into `$HOME/.cabal/bin`.
 We can use that to create our "Hello Snap" application.